 Aug.
 Sept.

 Crust ripe watermelon shiny.
-If you knock on it, the sound will be clear, sonorous.
-Watermelons are stored, laid out on shelves in one row, tails up at a temperature of 0 to 5 ° C.
+If you knock on it, the sound will be clear and ringing.
+Store watermelons, laid out on shelves in one row, with the tails up, at a temperature of 0 to 5°C.

-Watermelon peels, seeds and juice, benefits and harms
+Watermelon rinds, seeds and juice, benefits and harms

 Chemical composition

 Watermelon is a source of pectin, nitrogenous and alkaline substances, fiber, vitamins B1, B2, C, PP, folic acid and provitamin A, as well as salts of manganese, nickel, iron, magnesium and potassium.
-The pulp of watermelon contains up to 12% sugars (glucose, fructose and sucrose).
-Fructose makes up about half of all sugars and is responsible for the sweetness of watermelon.
+Watermelon pulp contains up to 12% sugars (glucose, fructose and sucrose).
+Fructose makes up about half of all sugars and determines the sweetness of watermelon.
 A fruit weighing 3–4 kg contains up to 150 g of pure fructose.
-The seeds contain up to 25-30% fatty oil rich in vitamin D.
+The seeds contain up to 25–30% fatty oil rich in vitamin D.

 Fruits (pulp and rind) and seeds.